xiedongmingming/unilm/dit/object_detection/README.md

 --opts MODEL.WEIGHTS https://layoutlm.blob.core.windows.net/dit/dit-fts/publaynet_dit-b_mrcnn.pth \
 ```

-Make sure that the configuration file (YAML) and PyTorch checkpoint match.
-The example above uses DiT-base with the Mask R-CNN framework fine-tuned on PubLayNet.
+make sure that the configuration file (yaml) and pytorch checkpoint match. the example above uses dit-base with the mask r-cnn framework fine-tuned on publaynet.

-### Data Preparation
+### data preparation

-**PubLayNet**
+**publaynet**

-Download the data from this [link](https://dax-cdn.cdn.appdomain.cloud/dax-publaynet/1.0.0/publaynet.tar.gz?_ga=2.218138265.1825957955.1646384196-1495010506.1633610665) (~96GB).
-Then extract it to `PATH-to-PubLayNet`.
+download the data from this [link](https://dax-cdn.cdn.appdomain.cloud/dax-publaynet/1.0.0/publaynet.tar.gz?_ga=2.218138265.1825957955.1646384196-1495010506.1633610665) (~96GB). then extract it to `PATH-to-PubLayNet`.

-A soft link needs to be created to make the data accessible for the program:`ln -s PATH-to-PubLayNet publaynet_data`.
+a soft link needs to be created to make the data accessible for the program:`ln -s PATH-to-PubLayNet publaynet_data`.

 **ICDAR 2019 cTDaR**